Montegrotto Terme

+The etymology of the town's name is commonly explained as Mons Aegrotorum, Hill of the sick, which is, however, unlikely because until 1934 the village or the houses in what was to become Montegrotto were not called Montegrotto until 1934 and the area belonged to Battaglia.
+In the Middle Ages the place was called San Pietro Montagnone, probably after the family Montagnone, so the name Montegrotto was never used by Latin speaking people.

 Montegrotto Terme borders the following municipalities: Abano Terme, Battaglia Terme, Due Carrare, Galzignano Terme, Torreglia.

 The Hotel Terme Millepini, which is a Guinness World Record holder for containing the world's deepest pool is located in Montegrotto Terme.